Undergraduate Policies and Procedures

 |NP||Not Pass||P||Pass (equivalent grade "C" or higher)|

-In the case of the Research Thesis Course, an IP for "In Progress" is assigned by the instructor at the end of the semester of registration and the research must be completed within 12 months after that date.
-Failure to complete the Research within the 12-month time frame will result in a NP (Not Pass) grade for the course, and the course must be repeated at full tuition.
-An exception is when, at the discretion of the research advisor, the student is considered to be very near completion (weeks not months); the student will be allowed to register and pay for 1 or 2 units.
-If the thesis is still not complete at the end of the extended period, the full 3-unit course must be repeated.
+In the case of the Research Thesis Course, an IP for "In Progress" is automatically assigned at the end of the semester of registration and the research must be completed within twelve months after that date.
+Failure to complete the Research within the twelve-month time frame will result in a NP (Not Pass) grade for the course, and the course must be repeated at full tuition.
+An exception is when, at the discretion of the research advisor, the student is considered to be very near completion (weeks, not months), the student will be allowed to register and pay for one or two units.
+If the thesis is still not complete at the end of the extended period, the full three-unit course must be repeated.

 An Incomplete grade will be recorded only if the form is completely filled out, signed by the student and the instructor, and submitted to the Registrar no later than the due date for instructors' regular grade sheets.
-It is the student's responsibility to verify with the instructor whether he/she will be available to complete the evaluation of the course within the specified time period, to maintain contact with the instructor, to complete the course work, and to verify that the instructor submitted a final grade to the Registrar's Office.
-If the course work specified on the Incomplete Grade form is not completed in accordance with the above policy, the grade will be converted to the default grade.
+It is the student's responsibility to verify with the instructor whether she/he will be available to complete the evaluation of the course within the specified time period, to maintain contact with the instructor, to complete the coursework, and to verify that the instructor submitted a final grade to the Registrar's Office.
+If the coursework specified on the Incomplete Grade form is not completed in accordance with the above policy, the grade will be converted to the default grade.
 Students will not be allowed to graduate with an "Incomplete" on the transcript.

 All grades except Incomplete ("I") and In Progress ("IP") are considered final when assigned by an instructor at the end of a semester.
 If a clerical error has been made that can be documented, an instructor may submit a petition for a grade change within one semester of the issuance of the grade to the Registrar's Office.
 Full supporting documentation must accompany the petition, including instructor signature.

-Students may request a review and appeal of their grade to the instructor, including material marked by class assignments within 10 working days following posting of grades.
+Students may request a review and appeal of their grade to the instructor, including material marked by class assignments within ten (10) working days following posting of grades.
 Review is taken to include, but is not limited to, inspections of the final examination and any written materials that influence the grade.
 It should be understood that a reviewed grade may be raised or lowered.
-The instructor shall ordinarily issue their decision regarding the student’s grade within 10 working days of the start of the next semester.
-If the student believes that the results of the review are not satisfactory, he/she may appeal in writing to the Department Chair/Program Director within 10 working days of receipt of the review.
-The Department Chair/Program Director will review the case, including a written statement from the instructor within 10 working days of receipt of the student’s appeal.
+The instructor shall ordinarily issue their decision regarding the student’s grade within ten (10) working days of the start of the next semester.
+If the student believes that the results of the review are not satisfactory, s/he may appeal in writing to the Department Chair/Program Director within ten (10) working days of receipt of the review.
+The Department Chair/Program Director will review the case, including a written statement from the instructor within ten (10) working days of receipt of the student’s appeal.

 Students may access grades online after they are submitted by instructors.
 Grades are not released over the telephone because the caller cannot be properly identified as required by FERPA (Family Educational Rights and Privacy Act).

 Consequently, all students who enroll in a program of study at NDNU and who still need to take a Mathematics/Statistics course at NDNU, as part of their program or in order to satisfy the Math Core Curriculum requirements, must take the Math Placement Test.
-Students are required to take the Math Placement Test in order to ensure their appropriate placement in the math classes they need to take and ultimately to enable their success in mathematics courses.
+Students are required to take the Math Placement Test in order to assure their appropriate placement in the Math classes they need to take, and ultimately to enable their success in Mathematics courses.
 Every undergraduate student must satisfy the Core Curriculum requirements in Mathematics, and many students have additional mathematics requirements as part of their program of study.